|

 1. Get good grades!

-2. Work for a veterinarian,
+2. Work or shadow or volunteer with a veterinarian,

 3. Get involved in a zoology research project,